rdoxenham/openstack-training/documentation/openstack-manual.md

 	| 679cae35033f4bbc9a18aff0c15b7a99 | admin |   True  |       |
 	+----------------------------------+-------+---------+-------+

 To accomodate massive scalability, OpenStack was built using AMQP-based messaging for communication.
-We're going to install qpidd on our 'cloud condutor' node but we'll disable authentication just for convenience.
+We're going to install qpidd on our 'cloud conductor' node but we'll disable authentication just for convenience.
 In a production environment authentication would certainly be enabled and configured properly.
 We need to install this now as later on in the guide we'll rely on this message bus being available.

 	# yum install qpid-cpp-server -y
 	# sed -i 's/auth=.*/auth=no/g' /etc/qpidd.conf